 I will give thanks to you, Lord, with all my heart; I will tell of all your wonderful deeds.

-Psalm 9:1
+Psalm 9:1 (NIV)

 What are the “wonderful deeds” you can thank God for?
 Take a moment to express those to him in prayer.